David M. Schizer

 In addition to implementing changes in the Law School’s first-year curriculum, Dean Schizer has focused on enhancing the upper-year curriculum.
 He has launched a number of new centers and programs in a range of fields, including transactional studies, national security, intellectual property, climate change, Israeli legal studies, global legal transformation, institutional and social change, public research and leadership, law and politics, and the law of India.
 Further deepening Columbia Law School’s unparalleled business law scholarship and curriculum, the Richard Paul Richman Center for Business, Law, and Public Policy was established in 2011 in partnership with the Business School.
 To create enhanced study-abroad opportunities, Dean Schizer has also forged partnerships, known as “Global Alliances,” with the University of Oxford, the University of Amsterdam, Sciences Po, and Paris I. In 2010, the Law School launched an accelerated J.D./M.B.A. program, with classes co-created and co-taught by Columbia Business School faculty.

 Dean Schizer has substantially increased the financial support received by Columbia Law School and has also strengthened the Law School’s support for students and graduates working in government and public interest jobs.
-In six of his nine years as dean so far, the School has raised more than twice as much money as it was raising before his tenure as dean began.
+In six of his ten years as dean so far, the School has raised more than twice as much money as it was raising before his tenure as dean began.
 In 2007, he announced guaranteed summer funding for all J.D. students working in public interest internships, and, in 2008, he announced significant enhancements to Columbia Law School’s Loan Repayment Assistance Program (LRAP) by doubling the income threshold, accelerating loan forgiveness, and enhancing benefits to working parents.
 He has expanded the clinical faculty in mediation and in prisoners’ rights, and launched a new program that allows third-year students to spend their fall semester in Washington, D.C., working full time in federal government.